Ziaw/twirp_rails/README.md

 rails s
 ```

-And test from rails console.
+And check it from rails console.
 ```ruby
 PeopleClient.new('http://localhost:3000').get_name(GetNameRequest.new uid: '1').data.name
 => "Name of 1"